-In fact, having party performers is practically the new pinata or pin-the-tail-on-the-donkey when it comes to the most popular birthday party attractions.
+In fact, having party performers is practically the new pinata or pin-the-tail-on-the-donkey when it comes to the most brag-worthy birthday party attractions.

 “This industry is definitely growing,” says Todd Demoff, owner of Fairytale Entertainment in Auburn Hills.
 “Our company was one of the first in the area to make this popular.”

 So how much is a visit from a princess or superhero going to set you back?
-You can plan to spend between $100 and $225 for a standard one-hour visit with one character, Demoff says, but keep in mind there’s a wide range among local services.
+You can plan to spend between $195 and $395 for a standard one-hour visit with one character, but keep in mind there’s a wide range among local services.

 “This range will likely impact the quality and reliability of this service, which you might expect in any service-based industry,” he says.
 “We believe that price can reflect quality but we are hopeful that potential customers will take their time in discerning why a company may charge so little and another so much.
 With our company, we believe they’ll discover an extraordinary level of customer service that brings them back year after year.”

-Fairytale Entertainment offers party entertainers such as Cinderella, the “Snow Queen,” Rapunzel, the “Man of Iron,” “Darth Villain,” “Jedi Master” and more.
+Fairytale Entertainment offers party entertainers such as Cinderella, the “Snow Queen,” Little Mermaid, the “Man of Iron,” “Darth Villain,” “Jedi Master” and more.